 Each invocation of NightView uses at least one process on the local system.
-The remote system uses two processes per dialogue, not including the processes being debugged.
+The target system uses two processes per dialogue, not including the processes being debugged.

-The maximum number of processes on the system (NPROC tunable) and the maximum number of processes per user (MAXUP tunable) may need to be increased for the local and remote systems.
+On PowerMAX OS, the maximum number of processes on the system (NPROC tunable) and the maximum number of processes per user (MAXUP tunable) may need to be increased for the local and target systems.